Speaker Information

 Bridget Sobek Dobyan is the Executive Director of the Hearing Industries Association (HIA), where she leads the organization’s strategic initiatives and advocacy efforts.
 Prior to this role, she served as HIA’s Director of Public Policy.
 Bridget has a diverse background in nonprofit leadership, federal and state government affairs, and legislative policy.
 She previously worked on Capitol Hill as Legislative Director for U.S. Representative Dave Trott of Michigan, advised the Michigan Senate on policy matters, and managed government affairs for a Washington, D.C.-based energy efficiency advocacy organization.
 Bridget holds a J.D. from Michigan State University College of Law and a B.A. in political science from Saginaw Valley State University.
 She is a member of both the State Bar of Michigan and the D.C.
 Bar.

-Mike O’Neil joined WSA in 2020 and is President of Signia.
+Mike O’Neil joined WSA in 2020 and is President, US Wholesale, of WSAudiology.
 Mike brings more than 20 years of customer-focused, brand-centric experience and understands how to listen and respond to customer needs.
 Previously Mike worked at EssilorLuxottica, the worlds leading ophthalmic lens and frame manufacturer, where he served first as Vice President of Strategic Accounts and then as Vice President and General Manager responsible for overseeing 23 manufacturing laboratories, developing new models for enhancing customer experience, and leading a large sales team.
 Prior to this, he held sales and busines unit management positions at Dentsply North America and AT&T Wireless Services.

 Closing Keynote